 About IFC Leadership

-Ethiopis Tafara is IFC’s General Counsel and Vice President for Environmental, Social, and Governance Sustainability and Compliance Risk.
-In this capacity, he is responsible for IFC’s non-financial risk, including the legal and compliance functions and its environmental, social, and governance operations.
+Ethiopis Tafara is IFC’s Vice President and General Counsel for Legal, Compliance Risk and Sustainability.
+He is responsible for IFC’s non-financial risk, including the legal and compliance functions and its environmental, social, and governance operations.

 Mr. Tafara has practiced as a regulatory lawyer for close to 20 years, focusing on international securities regulation and cross-border law enforcement and litigation.
 He is a recognized thought leader on regulatory and governance standards underpinning securities markets.
 He has advised developing countries on reforms needed to grow capital markets, and has led in the formulation of standards for regulators, oversight bodies, and market participants around the world.

 He joined IFC in April 2013 from the U.S. Securities and Exchange Commission, where he served as the Director of the Office of International Affairs.
 During his tenure, he advised the Commission on the international implications regarding the implementation of the Sarbanes-Oxley, and Dodd-Frank Acts, and significantly expanded the SEC’s capacity-building programs for regulators and oversight bodies across emerging markets.
 Mr. Tafara has also been recognized for his leadership in facilitating cross-border investor access by promoting mutual recognition of comparable regulations across markets.
 The adoption of this approach has promoted adherence to higher-quality standards across securities markets.
 For his contributions, Mr. Tafara was awarded the prestigious Chairman’s Award for Excellence in 2008.